MarcusHSmith/marcusmth/content/blog/quicken-ios-build-times.md

 lastUpdated: 2020-09-07T21:28:19.632Z
 title: Quicken iOS Build Times
 description: "How our iOS incremental build times were decreased"
-tags:
-  - ios
-  - appStore
 ---

 As is true with all engineering, everything is an abstraction of some other work.
-In this case Michael Eisel walked me through how to improve our iOS build times.
+In this case [Michael Eisel](https://github.com/michaeleisel) walked me through how to improve our iOS build times.
 By applying the concepts and understanding them (this blog post) these concepts also become mine.

 **Notes about iOS builds**
 Times are measured in `0.1` second increments.
 Anything shorter is simplifed to `0.1`.